pachyderm/pachyderm/doc/enterprise/s3gateway.md

 For example, if you have a `master` branch in the `images` repository, an S3 tool sees `images@master` as the `master.images` S3 bucket.

-To view the list of S3 buckets, run the following command:
+To view the list of S3 buckets, complete the following steps:

 1. Point your browser to `http://<cluster-ip>:30600/`.
 A list of S3 buckets appears.
 Example: